 Or: I used to write a weekly column.

-I’ve got a big piece about coins and COVID in the works, but it’s been stuck at the 88% done mark for a few weeks.
+Big piece about coins and COVID in the works, kids, but it’s been stuck at the 88% done mark for a few weeks.
 Maybe this’ll help to break the blog content logjam?
 (It did!)
 Well, I actually have drafts of several mundane blog posts gathering digital dust, but I’m most excited about the COVID coins thing.

 Former fellow Cactus Pear Tony Xenos updated the Cactus Pear Facebook page yesterday, and I got a notice about it.
 Which made me take a peek at the aging Cactus Pears website.
 At one point, I was really proud of its bleeding edge aspects, but that was about two decades ago.
 Now, I see it as a web 1.1 exhibit on poor UX. …with a bunch of broken links.